School of Engineering and Computer Science

 Mission

-- To be nationally recognized for quality engineering and computer science programs.
+- To be nationally recognized for quality engineering and computer science programs

 History

-In 1973, the first computer science faculty member joined the Department of Mathematics to teach and develop programs in computer science; and by 1974, both the Bachelor of Science and the Bachelor of Arts degrees in computer science were offered by the Department of Mathematics.
+In 1973, the first computer science faculty member joined the Department of Mathematics to teach and develop programs in computer science.
+By 1974, the Department of Mathematics offered both the Bachelor of Science and the Bachelor of Arts degrees in computer science.
+By 1980, the Computer Science Program in the Department of Mathematics was combined with the Engineering Science Program in the Institute of Engineering Science to form the Department of Engineering and Computer Science.

 Facilities